 - Remove all links or business URL’s (including images) – even if they are not clickable

-- Remove all social media links
+- Take out all social media links

 You can find out more about eBay’s updates and the reasons on for having a links policy here: